 [Comment 2]: # (RJ: Tommy asked for time series.
 They are in the Supp.
 Section.
 There is not much change in time.
 I am also putting the framework figures (from each decade) in Supp. but we can take them out if there if you think that they are key in the manuscript.)
 [Comment 3]: # (RJ: Mathieu made interesting comments, that I copy here.
 I prefer if he edits directly in the text, or someone else.
 "MB: Despite repeated calls to figure out the mechanics of movement, we're essentially still doing descriptive studies, relating space use to the environment.
 I would think that one essential reason for this is management and conservation.
 We work with habitats, areas—in fact, not species.
 So the most important piece for management/conservation is the link to the physical environment, which is really what we're managing/protecting (probably for good and bad reasons). *Fundamental movement ecology* remains a niche.")

 It is not only more practical but also easier to observe and collect data from external factors like the environment, other individuals or humans.
 There are satellite data on environmental features, and animal interaction – in some cases – could be observable, and human pressure could be accounted for if there are data from before and after some kind of impact (e.g. noise or urbanization).
-Conversely, physiological, behavioral syndrome, biophysical and orientation aspects, among others, may need additional data on body conditions or controlled environments to make tests.
+Conversely, physiological, behavioral syndrome, biophysical and orientation aspects, among others, may need additional data on body condition or controlled environments to make tests.
 From the four components of the MEF, navigation was the least studied.
 Understanding how animals orient in space, using cues and memory may be one of the most challenging tasks in movement ecology.
-Although advances have been made (e.g. regarding the use of magnetic and sun compass, or the use of odour by many animal species; Hansson and Akesson (2014)), many challenges remain, like understanding how the information is processed by the brain, or obtaining olfactory or sound landscapes data to test hypotheses in the field.
+Although advances have been made (e.g. regarding the use of magnetic and sun compass, or the use of odour by many animal species; Hansson and Akesson (2014)), many challenges remain, such as in understanding how spatial information is processed by the brain, or constructing olfactory or acoustic landscapes to test hypotheses in the field.

-Studying any of these components and thus understanding the movement process of organisms require integrative and multidisciplinary efforts involving ecologists, biologists, neuroscientists, physicists and statisticians, to cite some examples.
-Because of satellite data availability, a practical need of multidisciplinarity could be lower for external factors.
+Studying multiple components of the framework requires integrative and multidisciplinary efforts involving, for example, ecologists, biologists, neuroscientists, physicists and statisticians.
+As satellite data are readily available from online repositories, the practical need for multidisciplinarity may be lower for external factors.
 All of these reasons (interest for conservation, data availability, less need for multidisciplinary work) could explain that the majority of movement ecology studies are related to external factors.
 This pattern was seen in all animal taxonomical groups, except in humans, for which the studies were more uniformly distributed between external factors, internal state and motion (see Fig. 2).
-For humans, studies would not respond to practical conservation purposes but rather to health and movement efficiency, which involve internal aspects (e.g. nutrition, heart rate, respiration) and motion (e.g. locomotion and biomechanics).
-The necessary data is also easier to obtain from humans, since they could be directly interested in improving their health (e.g. patients) and increase their movement power (e.g. sport players).
+As human movement research is motivated by applications to healthcare, it is intuitive that studies focus on internal aspects (e.g. nutrition, heart rate, respiration) and motion (e.g. locomotion and biomechanics).

 [Comment 4]: # (RJ: If you disagree with what I wrote or find it confusing, please let me know.
 And feel free to modify the text and complement it with your ideas. )